-Rachael is a 21-year old health sciences pre-med student who would have been entering her senior year at St. Louis University.
-This summer, she was taking a physics class and working a part-time job in St. Louis.
+Rachael is a 21 year old health sciences pre-med student who would have been entering her senior year at St. Louis University.
+This summer, she was taking physics, preparing for her MCAT review and working a part-time job in St. Louis.
 While meeting a friend for lunch on July 13th, she was struck by a car while crossing the street.
 As a result, she suffered a traumatic brain injury and facial fractures from the accident.
 Rachael was rushed to Barnes-Jewish hospital where the doctors immediately performed surgery to remove part of her skull flap to relieve the pressure from the swelling of the brain which could have led to further brain damage and even death.

 Rachael spent the next 3 weeks in the Neuro ICU where they focused on stabilizing her critical condition.
 They placed her on a vent to facilitate breathing and attended to her other vital conditions.
 We’re grateful to all of her caregivers for the excellent and personalized care she received while at Barnes.
-On Thursday, August 3rd, Rachael was stable enough to be air transported to an acute care hospital in the Chicago area.
+On Thursday, August 3rd, Rachael’s condition stabilized and she was air transported to an acute care hospital in the Chicagoland area.